 The likelihood of finding yourself stranded on the north face of K2 while nipping out on your lunch break is highly unlikely.
 But if it were to happen it’d be nice to know that your outerwear is up to the job.
 That’s where the technical jacket comes in.

 Today, there are a number of labels producing high-quality technical jackets that wouldn’t look out of place on a Fashion Week runway.
-Brand’s like Arc’teryx Veilance, Nike ACG and Acronym produce some of the slickest-looking outerwear on the market, and it’s more than capable of giving the likes of Patagonia and TNF a run for their money in the performance stakes.
+Brand’s like Arc’teryx Veilance, Nike ACG and Stone Island produce some of the slickest-looking outerwear on the market, and it’s more than capable of giving the likes of Patagonia and The North Face a run for their money in the performance stakes.

 The rocky middle ground that separates summer and winter is notoriously difficult to navigate.
 Step out in a thick coat and you can guarantee it’ll be 20 degrees come lunch time.
 Leave home in a T-shirt and the temperature will no doubt plummet before you even reach the office.
 The answer?
 A simple transitional layer that falls somewhere in the middle.

-Wear it on warmer days as a light top layer over a T-shirt, with cropped, wool trousers and a pair of Derby boots.
+Wear it on warmer days over a tee with cropped wool trousers and a pair of Derby boots.
 Or layer it with a more substantial coat or waterproof when things turn sour.
-This is a garment you can wear year-round.
-So, if it’s value for money you’re after then look no further.
+This is a garment you can wear year-round – so if it’s value for money you’re after then look no further.